emojicode/emojicode.github.io/src/reference/the-s-package.md

 >!H
 >!H You can browse the whole API of the s package [here](../packages/s/).

+## 👌 🚂 🚀 🔣

+You’ve already got to know the types 👌 🚂 🚀 🔣 in a previous chapter.
+These types are, of course, also defined in the s package.

 ## 🔡 Strings

 In Emojicode a string is an ordered immutable collection of symbols (or easily